awsdocs/amazon-athena-user-guide/doc_source/querying-mlmodel.md

 For an example that uses ML with Athena and SageMaker inference to detect an anomalous value in a result set, see the AWS Big Data Blog article [Detecting anomalous values by invoking the Amazon Athena machine learning inference function](http://aws.amazon.com/blogs/big-data/detecting-anomalous-values-by-invoking-the-amazon-athena-machine-learning-inference-function/)\.

-## Considerations and Limitations<a name="considerations-and-limitations"></a>
+## Considerations and limitations<a name="considerations-and-limitations"></a>
 + **Available Regions** – The Athena ML feature is feature is available in the Regions where Athena engine version 2 is supported\.
 For a list of AWS Regions that support Athena engine version 2, see [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002)\.
-+ **SageMaker model endpoint must accept and return `text/csv`** – For more information about data formats, see [Common Data Formats for Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html) in the *Amazon SageMaker Developer Guide*\.
++ **SageMaker model endpoint must accept and return `text/csv`** – For more information about data formats, see [Common data formats for inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html) in the *Amazon SageMaker Developer Guide*\.
 + **SageMaker endpoint scaling** – Make sure that the referenced SageMaker model endpoint is sufficiently scaled up for Athena calls to the endpoint\.
-For more information, see [Automatically Scale SageMaker Models](https://docs.aws.amazon.com/sagemaker/latest/dg/endpoint-auto-scaling.html) in the *Amazon SageMaker Developer Guide* and [CreateEndpointConfig](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateEndpointConfig.html) in the *Amazon SageMaker API Reference*\.
+For more information, see [Automatically scale SageMaker models](https://docs.aws.amazon.com/sagemaker/latest/dg/endpoint-auto-scaling.html) in the *Amazon SageMaker Developer Guide* and [CreateEndpointConfig](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateEndpointConfig.html) in the *Amazon SageMaker API Reference*\.
 + **IAM permissions** – To run a query that specifies an ML with Athena function, the IAM principal running the query must be allowed to perform the `sagemaker:InvokeEndpoint` action for the referenced SageMaker model endpoint\.
-For more information, see [Allowing Access for ML with Athena](machine-learning-iam-access.md)\.
+For more information, see [Allowing access for ML with Athena](machine-learning-iam-access.md)\.
 + **ML with Athena functions cannot be used in `GROUP BY` clauses directly**

-## ML with Athena Syntax<a name="ml-syntax"></a>
+## ML with Athena syntax<a name="ml-syntax"></a>

 The `USING EXTERNAL FUNCTION` clause specifies an ML with Athena function or multiple functions that can be referenced by a subsequent `SELECT` statement in the query\.
 You define the function name, variable names, and data types for the variables and return values\.